 State what you personally would bring to the course, and that you are motivated and have a willingness to learn, explore and experiment.

 Your portfolio is the most important part of your application.

-You must clearly evidence the following, through development work, as well as completed projects:
+You must clearly evidence development work, as well as completed projects.